Home

 University of King's College

-The Scotia Scholars Award in health and healthcare research deadline is coming up.
+Applications now open for the Scotia Scholars Award in health and healthcare research

 King’s invites any eligible and interested undergraduate to apply.
-It is an opportunity for undergraduate students carry out original research.
+This is an opportunity for undergraduate students carry out original research.

 The Scotia Scholars Award is distributed by Research Nova Scotia and funded by the Department of Health and Wellness.
 Find out more, meet two previous winners, and apply.